Tituss Burgess

 Tituss Burgess (born February 21, 1979) is an American actor and singer.
 He has appeared in several Broadway musicals.
 He is best known for starring as Titus Andromedon on the Netflix comedy series Unbreakable Kimmy Schmidt (2015–2020), for which he received five Primetime Emmy Award nominations.
-He was also featured in Schmigadoon!
+He is featured in Schmigadoon!
 (2023).

-On the Broadway stage, Burgess originated the role of Sebastian in The Little Mermaid and played the role of Nicely-Nicely Johnson in the 2009 revival of Guys and Dolls.
-In 2023, he played the role of Harold Zidler in Moulin Rouge! and took over the title role in Oh, Mary! in March 2025.
+On the Broadway stage, Burgess originated the roles of Eddie in Good Vibrations, Hal Miller in Jersey Boys, Sebastian in The Little Mermaid and Nicely-Nicely Johnson in the 2009 revival of Guys and Dolls.
+In 2023, he took over the role of Harold Zidler in Moulin Rouge! and took over the title role in Oh, Mary! in March 2025.

 Early and personal life

 Born and raised in Athens, Georgia, Burgess attended Cedar Shoals High School where he was active in the theatre program.
 He graduated from the University of Georgia with a Bachelor of Art degree in music.
 Burgess is gay.

 After college, Burgess moved to Orlando, Florida to work at Walt Disney World, where he performed as a vocalist at the Festival of the Lion King at Disney's Animal Kingdom, earning his Actors Equity card.